Rickets is a condition that affects bone development in children. It causes the bones to become soft and weak, which can lead to bone deformities.

 The Department of Health recommends that all pregnant and breastfeeding women should take a daily supplement of 10 micrograms (mcg) of vitamin D to reduce the risk of their child developing rickets.

-In the UK, the Department of Health recommends the use of vitamin drops for all babies and young children aged six months to five years (or from one month if their mother has not taken vitamin D supplements throughout pregnancy).
+In the UK, the Department of Health recommends the use of vitamin drops for all babies and young children aged six months to five years.

 It is important that children in high-risk groups take vitamin D supplements.
 These include children who do not get enough vitamin D from their diet and those with certain medical conditions such as kidney disease.
 Your GP can advise you about how much vitamin supplementation is needed.